Who is eligible for support?

 Must all data be Open access?

-Users working in Small and Medium sized enterprises (SME) are specifically exempted from the requirement to disseminate results generated under Trans-national access
+Only users working in Small and Medium sized enterprises (SME) are specifically exempted from the requirement to disseminate results generated under Trans-national access

 Can multiple applications be made for TA access?